A New Achievable Rate Region for the Discrete Memoryless Multiple-Access Channel with Noiseless Feedback: The Coding Scheme

-To summarize, codewords $(\mathbf{X}_{1l},\mathbf{X}_{2l})$ which carry the fresh messages for block $l$, can be decoded by neither the decoder nor the encoders upon receiving $\mathbf{Y}_l$.
+To summarize, codewords $(\mathbf{X}_{1l},\mathbf{X}_{2l})$ which carry the fresh messages for block $l$, can be decoded by neither the encoders nor the decoder upon receiving $\mathbf{Y}_l$.
 So the encoders send correlated information $(\mathbf{A}_{l+1},\mathbf{B}_{l+1})$ in block $(l+1)$ to help each other decode $(W_{1l},W_{2l})$.
 They then cooperate to send $\mathbf{U}_{l+2}$, so that the decoder can decode $(W_{1l},W_{2l})$ at the end of block $(l+2)$.
 In the `one-step' C-L coding scheme, the rates $(R_1,R_2)$ are low enough so that each encoder can decode the message of the other at the end of the {same} block.
 In other words, the fully-connected graph of Figure \ref{fig:clgraph}(a) is thinned to the degree-$1$ graph of Figure \ref{fig:clgraph}(b) in one block.
-In our `two-step' strategy, the thinning of the fully-connected graph to the degree-1 graph takes place over \emph{two} blocks, going through the intermediate stage of Figure \ref{fig:three_stage}(b).
+In our `two-step' strategy, the thinning of the fully-connected graph to the degree-1 graph takes place over \emph{two} blocks as shown in Figure \ref{fig:three_stage}.